JarbasHiveMind/HiveMind-community-docs/docs/mycroft.md

 # OpenVoiceOS Messages

-The mycroft-bus is considered an internal and private websocket for [minds](https://github.com/JarbasHiveMind/HiveMind-core/wiki/Terminology), clients do not connect directly to it.
+The OpenVoiceOS messagebus is considered an internal and private websocket for [minds](https://github.com/JarbasHiveMind/HiveMind-core/wiki/Terminology), clients do not connect directly to it.

 A mind will inject its own context about the originating clients,  only responses to the client message will be forwarded, this provides client isolation.